 San Jose home prices are not only among the most expensive in California, but San Jose real estate also consistently ranks among the most expensive in America.

-Unlike some cities, San Jose isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in San Jose are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Jose is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Jose is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in San Jose who work in management occupations (11.58%), office and administrative support (9.67%), and computer science and math (8.71%).

 Also of interest is that San Jose has more people living here who work in computers and math than 95% of the places in the US.